-Species Status 2023 Status Report Recovery Plan Critical Habitat ID?
-ABMI Intactness 2020 Habitat Association Forest Management Considerations Little Brown Myotis E-Can Can-2014 2018 Yes; none on Al-Pac FMA area Not Avail Forest habitat associations for boreal plain not well understood; old aspen and white spruce snags used by bats in Ontario Emergency listing driven by white-nosed syndrome where risk is primarily associated with caves.
-From a forestry perspective; follow structure/ snag retention protocols (see OGR section 4.2.4) Northern Myotis E-Can Can-2013 2018 Yes; none on Al-Pac FMA area Not Avail Forest habitat associations for boreal plain not well understood; old aspen and white spruce snags used by bats in Ontario Emergency listing driven by white-nosed syndrome where risk is primarily associated with caves.
-From a forestry perspective; follow stand structure/ snag retention protocols (see OGR section 4.2.4) Wolverine SC - CAN 2014 N/A No Not Avail Variety of forest types; study in FMA found most dens in old black spruce lowlands.
+Species Status 2024 Status Report Recovery Plan Critical Habitat ID?
+ABMI Intactness 2020 Habitat Association Forest Management Considerations Hoary Bat E-COSEWIC 2023 N/A No Not Avail Roosting trees in forest Low/no forestry risk, but forest management strategies to maintain snags as roosting trees are a best practice.
+Little Brown Myotis E-Can Can-2014 2018 Yes; none on Al-Pac FMA area Not Avail Forest habitat associations for boreal plain not well understood; old aspen and white spruce snags used by bats in Ontario Emergency listing driven by white- nosed syndrome where risk is primarily associated with caves.
+From a forestry perspective; follow structure/ snag retention protocols (see OGR section 4.2.4) Northern Myotis E-Can Can-2013 2018 Yes; none on Al-Pac FMA area Not Avail Forest habitat associations for boreal plain not well understood; old aspen and white spruce snags used by bats in Ontario Emergency listing driven by white- nosed syndrome where risk is primarily associated with caves.
+From a forestry perspective; follow stand structure/ snag retention protocols (see OGR section 4.2.4) Silver-haired Bat E-COSEWIC 2023 N/A No Not Avail Roosting trees in forest Low/no forestry risk, but forest management strategies to maintain snags as roosting trees are a best practice.
+Wolverine SC - CAN 2014 N/A No Not Avail Variety of forest types; study in FMA found most dens in old black spruce lowlands.
 Harvest area edges may provide foraging opportunities Buffer dens by 100m (OGR 2.8.9).
 Maintain habitat through space and time across FMA area through NRV-based management.
-Wood Bison T - Can; T- AB COSEWIC 2013 SC Can 2018; AB in developmen t No; Schedule of Studies to 2021 Not Avail Research underway through GOA/U of A Low Risk Woodland Caribou T-AB/Can AB-2010; Can-2014 AB-2005; Can-2012 Yes; 35% disturban ce threshold in caribou range Not Avail Primarily treed bogs/fens, some use of pine forest See Al-Pac Caribou Conservation Strategy, and OGR sections 2.8 and 4.2.6.
+Wood Bison T - Can; T- AB COSEWIC 2013 SC Can 2018; AB in development No; Schedule of Studies to 2021 Not Avail Research underway through GOA/U of A Low Risk

+Species Status 2024 Status Report Recovery Plan Critical Habitat ID?
+ABMI Intactness 2020 Habitat Association Forest Management Considerations Woodland Caribou T-AB/Can AB-2010; Can-2014 AB-2005; Can-2012 Yes; 35% disturbance threshold in caribou range Not Avail Primarily treed bogs/fens, some use of pine forest See Al-Pac Caribou Conservation Strategy, and OGR sections 2.8 and 4.2.6.

 Note that the ranking is linked to the Alberta Wildlife Act (Schedule 6 of the Wildlife Regulation) and all designations should reflect those regulatory requirements.
-This table was updated with species listed under the Alberta Wildlife Act in March 2020.
+This table was updated with species legally listed, as well as all species assessed by the Alberta's Endangered Species Conservation Committee (ESCC) and its Scientific Subcommittee (SCC) as of January 2024.
 See the footnote at the bottom of this table for links and details.